Our Birmingham personal injury lawyers handle cases involving Alabama ATV crashes.

 The U.S. Consumer Product Safety Commission reports that there have been nearly 300 ATV-related deaths in Alabama from 1982 through 2011.
 Nearly a third of those occurred within the last three years of that time frame, and 80 were children under the age of 16.

 There is no state agency that regulates ATVs.
 The state is one of only four in the country with no ATV laws.
-That almost changed in 2/?p=1007, but the effort sputtered out.
+That almost changed in 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/, but the effort sputtered out.
 The only formal restriction is that ATV’s may not be driven on sand dunes or on beaches along the Gulf of Mexico.
 Still, even in states that have stricter laws, sometimes it’s not enough to prevent tragedy.

 The CPSC recently released an infographic detailing ATV-related injury and death statistics nationwide.